Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 ## Printing

 Printing is a built-in feature on Windows which is used to print documents.
 On Atlas we have disabled it by default to make the system more responsive and less bloated.
 To enable it just run the `Enable Printing.cmd` file in the `Printing` folder.

-~~## Process Explorer~~

-~~Process Explorer is an application made by Microsoft that can be considered a "better" task manager.
-On Atlas we have kept Task Manager, but if you want to make Process Explorer the default utility for managing tasks, just run the `Install Process Explorer.cmd` file in the `Process Explorer` folder.~~

 ## Search Indexing